Aavache/pulltube/README.md

 1. Get the video link!, in order to get the correct URL, click the button `share` below the video and copy the link.

 2. Go to your terminal and pull the video with the following command.
 Feel free to add multiple videos.
-Don't forget to wrap the URL with quotes, there could be special characters.
+Don't forget to wrap the URL with quotes as there could be special characters.

 ```sh
 pulltube 'http://youtube.com/watch?v=9bZkp7q19f0'